 We collaborate on projects with practitioners, venues, heritage organisations and film-makers, as well as other academics, and have relationships with organisations such as Battersea Arts Centre, Bristol Old Vic, Arnolfini, InBetween Time Festival, and Mayfest.

-We also actively participate in research clusters and centres across the University including Renaissance and Early Modern Studies, Transnational Modernisms, Political Cultures, and BIRTHA.
+We also actively participate in research clusters and centres across the University including Renaissance and Early Modern Studies, Transnational Modernisms, and Political Cultures.

 Here is a selection of current and recent funded projects led by our academics: